freqtrade/freqtrade/docs/utils.md

                         details.
   -V, --version         show program's version number and exit -c PATH, --config PATH
-                        Specify configuration file (default: `config.json`).
+                        Specify configuration file (default:
+                        `userdir/config.json` or `config.json` whichever
+                        exists).
 Multiple --config options may be used.
 Can be set to `-` to read config from stdin.
   -d PATH, --datadir PATH
                         Path to directory with historical backtesting data.
   --userdir PATH, --user-data-dir PATH